K1297/CropLink/README.md

 # Local Installation

+# Usage

+* Farmers can register on the CropLink DApp to participate in the platform by connecting metamask.
+* Buyers can register on the CropLink DApp to access and purchase produce by connecting metamask.
+* Registered farmers can verify their identity by uploading their government ID.
+* Farmers can list their produce for sale on the CropLink DApp.
+* Buyers can browse and purchase available produce listings.
+* Users can check and receive updates on current weather conditions.
+* Verified farmers can claim monthly treasury benefits.
+* Users can update the demand and supply data for specific produce using Chainlink APIs.
+* Users can update Truflation data using a Chainlink API.

+Send a message...

 ## Chainlink Integration

 The DApp integrates with Chainlink to fetch various data feeds and enhance its functionality.
 The following Chainlink oracles and data feeds are used: